winwisely99/web/resources/website/content/en/post/6-amazing-things-that-will-happen-if-we-flip-the-senate-by-gary-krane.markdown

-  1. Congress will be likely to pass Medicare for all, especially if enough American have GetCourage or an equally powerful mobilization and commitment tool to pressure the moderate and conservative Dems and moderate GOPers to do the right thing.
+  1. Congress will be likely to pass Medicare for all, especially if enough American have GetCourageNow or an equally powerful mobilization and commitment tool to pressure the moderate and conservative Dems and moderate GOPers to do the right thing.

   2. Congress, again given enough pressure on moderate and conservative Dems and moderate GOPers, will be able to make significant cuts in our bloated $700B+ military budget and use those funds for a Green Marshall Plan (Green New Deal) to massively accelerate our transformation to an 80- 100% renewable energy economy in the next 10-15 years, and in the process, create 10M well paying jobs.